2222-02-09

 What Is A Good User Acceptance Testing Definition?

-User acceptance testing (UAT), otherwise known as User Acceptability Testing, Beta, Application, or End-User Testing, is often the last phase in the web development process, the one before final release or installation of the website or software for the client, or final distribution of it.
+User acceptance system testing phase (UAT), otherwise known as User Acceptability Testing, Beta Application, or End-User Testing, is often the last phase in the web development process, the one before final release or installation of the website or software for the client, or final distribution of it.

 DevelopMentor puts it most succinctly when they describe user acceptance testing (UAT) as: